 Tympanometry tests measure the eardrum movement and create graphs called tympanograms.
-These can help diagnose problems with the middle ear such as a stiff eardrum, a hole in the eardrum and accumulation of fluid in the middle ear.
+These can help diagnose problems with the middle ear such as a stiff eardrum, a hole in the eardrum, and accumulation of fluid in the middle ear.

 Stapedectomy surgery is very effective in resolving these conditions.
-In this process, a part or all of the immobile stapes bones are removed and replaced with a prosthetic device that allows the bones of the middle ear to function, thereby improving or restoring hearing.
+During this process, a part or all of the immobile stapes bones are removed and replaced with a prosthetic device that allows the bones of the middle ear to function, thereby improving or restoring hearing.

-The role of the third window pathways, such as the vestibular aqueduct, cochlear aqueduct, and foramina for blood vessels, is said to be small in the auditory process.
-However third window lesions such as dehiscence of superior, posterior, and lateral canals, enlarged vestibular aqueduct syndrome (EVAS), X-linked stapes gusher), perilabyrinthine fistula, dehiscence between cochlea and carotid canal, and bone dyscrasias result in conductive hearing loss.
+The role of the third window pathways, such as the vestibular aqueduct, cochlear aqueduct, and foramina for blood vessels, is believed to have minimal impacts on the auditory process.
+However, third window lesions such as dehiscence of superior, posterior, and lateral canals, enlarged vestibular aqueduct syndrome (EVAS), X-linked stapes gusher, perilabyrinthine fistula, dehiscence between cochlea and carotid canal, and bone dyscrasias can result in conductive hearing loss.